-- For SNMP v3, PRTG is able to handle roughly 40 requests per second and computer core, depending on your system.
-This means that on a common 1.x GHz computer with two cores, you can run about 5,000 SNMP v3 sensors with a 60 second scanning interval; on a system with four cores, you can monitor around 10,000 sensors with a 60 second interval.
+- For SNMP v3, PRTG is able to handle roughly 40 requests per second and per computer core, depending on your system.
+This means that on a common 1.x GHz computer with two cores, you can run about 5,000 SNMP v3 sensors with a 60-second scanning interval; on a system with four cores, you can monitor around 10,000 sensors with a 60-second interval.
 The CPU load is at about 50% then.
 We do not recommend more.

-- For WMI monitoring, try to keep the number of WMI sensors per probe below 120 sensors (with a 60s interval) or 600 sensors (with a 300s interval).
+- For WMI monitoring, try to keep the number of WMI sensors per probe below 120 sensors (with a 60-second interval) or 600 sensors (with a 300-second interval).

 - Packet Sniffing creates the highest CPU load on the probe system.
 This technology is only recommended for monitoring low traffic connections (<50 Mbit/s steady stream).
 If traffic often goes beyond 10 Mbit/s, a dedicated remote probe should be used.

 - For the best performance of VMware sensors, we strongly recommend Windows Server 2012 R2 on the computer that is running the PRTG probe with the VMware sensors.
-On this operating system, you can monitor up to 300 VMware sensors in a 60 second scanning interval.
+On this operating system, you can monitor up to 300 VMware sensors within a 60-second scanning interval.
 See the article How can I increase the connection limit on VMware systems? for details.

 To overcome any limitations mentioned above, you should distribute the sensors over two remote probes or more.